kedro-org/kedro/docs/source/logging/logging.md

 ## How to customise Kedro logging

-### Using `KEDRO_LOGGING_CONFIG` environment variable
+To customise logging in your Kedro project, you need to specify the path to a project-specific logging configuration file.
+Change the environment variable `KEDRO_LOGGING_CONFIG` to override the default logging configuration, which is Kedro's `default_logging.yml`.
+Point the variable instead to your project-specific configuration, which we recommend you name `logging.yml` and store inside the project's`conf` folder.

-To customise logging, specify the path of your logging configuration file by setting the environment variable `KEDRO_LOGGING_CONFIG` to override the default, which is Kedro's `default_logging.yml`.
-We recommend you put `logging.yml` inside the `conf` folder.
-For example, you can set `KEDRO_LOGGING_CONFIG` as follows:
+For example, you can set `KEDRO_LOGGING_CONFIG` by typing the following into your terminal:

 ```bash
 export KEDRO_LOGGING_CONFIG=<project_root>/conf/logging.yml